Keyboard shortcuts

 Conventional commit creationgit std commit

-Commit message validationgit std check
+Commit message validationgit std lint

 Version bump + changeloggit std bump, git std changelog